This post may contain affiliate links, which helps keep this content free. Please read our disclosure for more info.

 Once my family adopted the Keto Diet lifestyle, figuring out a bread solution was Number 1 on my priority list.
 We could not spend the rest of our lives foregoing sandwiches.
 Without bread, the keto lifestyle was not going to last.

-Many store-bought Gluten-Free loaves of bread are still high in carbs and made with other grains, so they did not meet our new dietary requirements.
+Many store-bought Keto Breads are still high in carbs and made with other grains, so they did not meet our new dietary requirements.
 And folks, Keto is not yet mainstream enough for stores to offer a great variety of keto-friendly baked goods.

-I needed to find a recipe, but not just any recipe.
-I needed it to be an easy keto-friendly bread recipe.
+I needed to find a bread recipe, but not just any recipe.
+I needed it to be an easy keto bread recipe.

 I searched high and low on the internet, browsed numerous pins on Pinterest, and started experimenting with keto-friendly bread recipes other bloggers had developed.
 Some recipes were pretty good, and others….well, they went into the trash.